UoA-eResearch/resbaz/setup.md

 ##### <b>Introduction to Cleaning & Transforming Data with OpenRefine</b>

+Install OpenRefine:
-a.
-If you’re using a personal device follow the instructions [here](https://datacarpentry.org/ecology-workshop/setup-r-workshop.html#openrefine) under ‘OpenRefine’.
+- If using an unrestricted device, follow the instructions under 'OpenRefine' [here](https://datacarpentry.org/ecology-workshop/setup-r-workshop.html#openrefine).
-b.
-If you’re using a University of Auckland device, search for and install ‘Corretto OpenJDK’ in Software Center (Windows) or Self-Service (Mac).
-Then go [here](https://openrefine.org/download.html) and download the latest version of ‘Windows (without Java)’ under ‘Other platforms and versions’.
+- If using a restricted device (e.g. University of Auckland), search for and install ‘Corretto OpenJDK’ in Software Center (Windows) or Self-Service (Mac).
+Then download OpenRefine 3.7.9 [here](https://github.com/OpenRefine/OpenRefine/releases/download/3.7.9/openrefine-win-3.7.9.zip) and extract the contents to your user folder (C:\users\abcd001).
+You should end up with a folder called 'openrefine-3.7.9' in your user folder.

 ##### <b>Introduction to the Command Line</b>